jmacthefatcat/cook-book/recipes/_sauces/caesar-dressing.md

 - Combine everything in a blender and mix until nice and smooth.
 ---

 The dressing will keep for about a week in the fridge.
 If the dressing is a too thick, add in a splash of each liquid and go from there.
-Also, shredded parm works best as I find the crumbs/grated cheese makes the dressing very rough and grainy.